theleharo/evkafka/docs/index.md

 Handle kafka events easy.

-**EVKafka** is a small framework for building event driven microservices.
+**EVKafka** is a small framework for building event driven microservices with Python.
 It is based upon [aiokafka](https://aiokafka.readthedocs.io/en/stable/) and inspired by wonderful [FastAPI](https://fastapi.tiangolo.com/).